spothapragada/cgforecaster/README.md

 # CGForecaster

-Class to make time series forecasts and bind it all in powerful class
+Class to make time series forecasts and bind it all in powerful class.

+Using `pmdarima` package